Notes: The

 EIFV force to be used as scout vehicles if desired.

-and twin TOW launchers.
-It also
+twin TOW launchers.
+It also gave

-gave the Egyptians a vehicle that could match the Abrams in the day/night vision
+the Egyptians a vehicle that could match the Abrams in the day/night vision

 department.
 (The commander does not have his own thermal imager, but can see